rcoh/angle-grinder/README.md

 [dest=111.221.29.254.https]        [length=310]      [src=21:50:18.458527 IP 10.0.2.243.47152]
 ```

-Aggregate data is written to the terminal and will live-update until EOF:
+Aggregate data is written to the terminal and will live-update until the stream ends:
 ```
 k2                  avg
 --------------------------------